ninhnn2/ninhnn2.github.io/android/tinker_board_android_gpio.md

 ### So we add commandline to shell script as below:

-Create a file with the contend as below on Laptop host with the name file "gpio_on.sh" Tạo một file với nội dung như dưới đây trên laptop tên là "gpio_on.sh"
+-Create a file with the contend as below on Laptop host with the name file "gpio_on.sh" -Tạo một file với nội dung như dưới đây trên laptop tên là "gpio_on.sh"

 ```shell
 #!/system/bin/sh